Spain: Mission teams of the provinces with works in Spain meet in Madrid

 We Marist brothers are religious consecrated to God, and we follow Jesus in the way that Mary did.
 We live in community and dedicate ourselves in a special way to the education of children and young people, with a preference for those who are the most neglected.

 St. Marcellin Champagnat, a priest from France, founded the Congregation of the Marist Teaching Brothers in 1817.

-Worldwide, there are more than 3500 of us working in 79 countries on 5 continents.
-We directly share our mission and spirituality with more than 40,000 laypeople, and together we are educating close to 500,000 children and young people.
+We are more than 3500 of us working in 81 countries on five continents.
+We directly share our mission and spirituality with more than 72,000 laypeople, and educate together around 654,000 children and young people.

 To become a Marist brother requires the following steps: discerning one’s vocation, applying for entrance into a formation community, and then living in a novitiate for a time that concludes with the profession of vows or formal promises.
 After that, the newly professed brother furthers his academic education to prepare for his mission and tasks in future years, beginning his dedicated life of educating children and young people in the most diverse situations, fully aware of the priceless value of this service.